 Defended software company in the North Carolina Business Court against claims for breach of contract, negligent misrepresentation, and unjust enrichment related to the replacement of the plaintiff’s existing software system.
 Resolved shortly after early mediation while Defendant's motion to dismiss was pending.

-Lead counsel for Krispy Kreme Doughnut Corporation in litigation brought by plaintiff who claims that KKDC breached an agreement to permit it to function as its agent to locate a franchisee in the Philippines and committed fraud and unfair trade practices.
-The Court dismissed all claims brought by two individual plaintiffs against KKDC, as well as the sole remaining plaintiff’s fraud and unfair trade practices claims.
-The Court granted summary judgment for KKDC on the remaining claims, and plaintiff has appealed that decision.
+Lead counsel for Krispy Kreme Doughnut Corporation in multi-count litigation brought by plaintiffs alleging that KKDC breached an agreement to permit it to function as its agent to locate a franchisee in the Philippines and conspired with co-defendants to commit fraud and unfair trade practices.
+The trial court dismissed all claims brought by two individual plaintiffs against KKDC, as well as the sole remaining plaintiff’s fraud and unfair trade practices claims.
+The trial court subsequently granted summary judgment for KKDC on the remaining claims, and the North Carolina Court of Appeals affirmed that decision.

 Defended in North Carolina Business Court and Texas State Court multiple former officers and directors of Consert, Inc., the company who acquired Consert, Inc., an investment bank, and other parties against various claims brought by former shareholders of Consert, Inc. including breach of fiduciary duty, fraud, violation of the North Carolina Securities Act, conversion, and violation of North Carolina’s Unfair and Deceptive Trade Practices Act related to the merger of Consert, Inc. into another company.
 The North Carolina Business Court granted 10 defendants’ motions to dismiss.
-Worley v.
-Moore, 15 CVS 001316 (N.C.
-Super.
-Ct. filed Nov.
-9, 2015).
 The Texas litigation was resolved during a three-week trial.
-Bennett v.
-Moore, 2017CI05787 (Bexar County, Texas filed March 29, 2017).

 Represented Hanesbrands Inc. against contract, fraud, unfair trade practices, and related claims brought by former exclusive distributor in Israel who sought eight-figure damages.
 Case resolved at mediation.